ChrisBuilds/terminaltexteffects/docs/showroom.md

                         Space separated, unquoted, numbers for the of gradient steps to use.
 More steps will create a smoother and longer gradient animation.
 Steps are paired with the colors in final-gradient- stops. (default: (2, 8))
     --beam-gradient-frames (int > 0)
-                        Number of frames to display each gradient step. (default: 2) --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
+                        Number of frames to display each gradient step.
+Increase to slow down the gradient animation. (default: 2)
+    --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
                         Space separated, unquoted, list of colors for the wipe gradient. (default: ('8A008A', '00D1FF', 'ffffff'))
     --final-gradient-steps (int > 0) [(int > 0) ...]
                         Space separated, unquoted, numbers for the of gradient steps to use.
 More steps will create a smoother and longer gradient animation.
 Steps are paired with the colors in final-gradient- stops. (default: (12,))
     --final-gradient-frames (int > 0)
-                        Number of frames to display each gradient step. (default: 5) --final-gradient-direction (diagonal, horizontal, vertical, radial)
+                        Number of frames to display each gradient step.
+Increase to slow down the gradient animation. (default: 5)
+    --final-gradient-direction (diagonal, horizontal, vertical, radial)
                         Direction of the final gradient. (default: Direction.VERTICAL) --final-wipe-speed (int > 0)